2DegreesWest/3DModel/README.md

 Firstly, we are going to obtain data from the relevant Ordnance Survey and Environment Agency platforms.
-Head over to [osdatahub.os.uk](https://osdatahub.os.uk/), sign up and create a project (using the API Dashboard and API options) that includes the OS Maps API.
+Head over to [osdatahub.os.uk](https://osdatahub.os.uk/), sign up and create a project (using the API Dashboard and API options) that includes the `OS Maps API`.
 Once created this project will contain your API Key and Endpoint that will be used later.
 Whilst still on OS Data Hub, download a copy of [OS Open ZoomStack](https://osdatahub.os.uk/downloads/OpenZoomstack) as a